arkency/posts/posts/2024-07-01-smooth-ruby-and-rails-upgrades.md

 ### Low-level plan
 In practice, the upgrade process is more complex than simply transitioning from one version to another.
 The necessary steps are often unclear until you begin.

 Consider you are making a Rails upgrade.
-So far, you've bumped the version in the Gemfile, ran bundle install and it failed.
+So far, you've bumped the version in the Gemfile, run `bundle install` and it failed.
-It turned out that you have to update gem x first.
-Then you run bundle install again and it fails again.
+It turned out that you have to update gem `x` first.
+Then you ran `bundle install` for the second time but it failed again.
-Gem y must be updated first to unlock gem x.
-But you can't simply update y without adjusting the code first.
+Gem `y` must be updated first to unlock gem `x`.
+But you can't simply update `y` without adjusting the code first...

 Finally, you end up with a `bump-rails` branch with dozens of commits.
 The actual Rails version change is the last one.
 What would you do next?
 Are you bold enough to merge it into the main branch?